ITDev93/SHM-MOD/README.md

 ---

+This does not work with One UI8, avoid opening issues and read this for more info: https://www.reddit.com/r/GalaxyWatch/comments/1m6ocv9/shm_mod_and_ui8

+---

 The main purpose of this Repo is to allow the SHM MOD Companion to read the Changelog, as I don't want to update the companion all the time just to update the Changelog...
 But I decided to make it as an alternative presentation to XDA, It might be more organized here...